csc-training/summerschool/programming/c/datastructures-functions/README.md

 ## Data structures and functions

-a) Create an array for storing the first 20 Fibonacci numbers, and write a `for` loop for performing the evaluation.
-A skeleton code is provided in file [datastructures-functions/fibonacci.c](fibonacci.c).

-b) Write a function that takes two pointer arguments and adds 1 to the values pointed to by both pointers.
+a) Write a function that takes two pointer arguments and adds 1 to the values pointed to by both pointers.
 The behaviour should be as follows:

 ```c
 int a, b;